gregmarine/ByGregMarine.com/Blog/src/2024/12/02_happy-december.md

 This also means I'll be *eating out* a little this weekend.
 And I think I'll have to go to the grocery on Friday instead of the weekend.
 I'll not have time over the weekend.
 I don't want to lose my discipline of cooking and eating at home for all meals except those at Disney.
 I'll not be eating as much at Disney this weekend as I did on Thanksgiving, though.
 Thanksgiving is a *foodie* holiday.
 This weekend is not...hehehe

+I wasn't sure I'd get around to journaling today...hehehe Looks like I was able to...LOL Funny thing is, I'm writing at about the time I typically wind down for the day.
+Technically, it is already *tomorrow* as I'm writing this...LOL I still dated it for Monday, though.

+Happy December!
+We made it!